 In the current world with a pandemic breakout, one can forgot their mobile phone back home, but cannot miss out on this essential, a mask!
-As we’re all adapting to the new normal, we know for safety reasons wearing a mask is a must.
+As we’re all adapting to the new normal, we know for safety reasons wearing a mask, like that n95 mask, is a must.
 Not just for your safety, but for the safety of everybody else around you.
 Just like every other aspect of life has adapted to life amidst the COVID-19 pandemic, the fashion industry has taken a leap forward as well.

 What’s the update in the fashion world, you may ask?
 Well, this challenging time has awakened many brands to switch to sustainable fashion.
 Brands are making more conscious decisions for a fashionable and a better future.
 Masks are now more than just a safety gear; it’s also becoming the new way to make a responsible style statement.
 Homegrown labels to global brands, many of them are coming up with innovative ways of making this essential gear a comfortable and fashionable one!
 The innovative ways that masks are now worn as a part of an outfit has blown my mind!
 Here’s what’s trending in the fashion industry currently –